aiidateam/aiida-tutorials/docs/pages/2019_Xiamen/sections/workflows.rst

     In [13]: node.get_outgoing().all()

 You should be able to identify the two children calculations as well as the final structure (you will see the process nodes linked via CALL links: these are process-to-process links representing the fact that ``create_rescaled`` called two calculation functions).
-The graphical representation of what you have in the database should match :numref:`fig_provenance_process_functions`.
+The graphical representation of what you have in the database should match :numref:`2019_xmn_fig_provenance_process_functions`.

 .. _2019_xmn_sync: